Changing Engine Oil and Other Fluids

 Fuel can become contaminated or can separate and clog filters if it sits in a fuel tank for too long.
 Changing your fuel filter is especially important if you boat in an area that has recently switched to ethanol formulated gasoline.
 Ethanol has a tendency to clean out fuel systems, resulting in the need to change your fuel filter more frequently with the first few tanks of ethanol formulated fuel.

 Changing spin-on or in-line primary fuel filters is relatively easy.
-However, changing some secondary filters (the one that tends to be mounted out of the way or internally in the engine) can be more difficult than your average oil change and tends to be overlooked by many do-it-yourselfers.
+However, changing some secondary filters (the one that tends to be mounted out of the way or internally in the engine) can be more difficult than your average fuel filter change and tends to be overlooked by many do-it-yourselfers.
 When in doubt, refer to your engine manual or let a professional handle it.
 Proper fuel flow and filtration is essential to smooth operation.
 Regardless of engine size, routine inspections can alert you to potential problems.

-Tips for Changing Fuel Filters:
+Tips for Changing Fuel Filters

 - Clean off any dirt from around the old filter and filter housing.